Allergan: Allergan, Inc.

 In 1948, pharmacist Gavin S. Herbert founded Allergan Pharmaceuticals, Inc. In 1970, Allergan, Inc. became a public company via an initial public offering.
 In 1977, Allergan announced plans to build a factory in Westport, Ireland.

 In 1980, it was acquired by SmithKline Corporation for $259 million and was later spun-off by SmithKline Beecham in 1989.
-In 1989, Allergan opened a manufacturing plant in Waco, Texas to manufacture eye care products.
+In 1989, Allergan opened a manufacturing plant in Waco, Texas, to manufacture eye care products.

 In 1991, Allergan acquired the company Oculinum which manufactured products for eye muscle disorders.
 Following the acquisition, the product was renamed Botox.
 In 1996, Allergan received FDA approval for Alphagan ophthalmic solution for open-angle glaucoma and ocular hypertension.
 In 1998, Allergan established The Allergan Foundation, a private US-based charitable foundation.

 In 2005, Allergan acquired Inamed which had a licensing agreement with Corneal Group Laboratoires for Juvederm products.
 In 2006, Allergan gained rights to Juvederm products.

 Actavis plc

 In the spring of 1983, colleagues Allen Chao and David Hsia formed Watson Pharmaceuticals, a drug development in Libertyville, Illinois.
-In late fall of 1983, the company moved to Corona, California and began to develop and manufacture generic pharmaceuticals.
+In late fall of 1983, the company moved to Corona, California, and began to develop and manufacture generic pharmaceuticals.
 In February 1993, the company became a public company via an initial public offering.

-In 2011, the company moved its corporate headquarters from Corona, California to Parsippany-Troy Hills, New Jersey.
+In 2011, the company moved its corporate headquarters from Corona, California, to Parsippany-Troy Hills, New Jersey.
 On October 31, 2012, Watson acquired Actavis for €4.25 billion and took the Actavis name.
-In 2013, Actavis acquired Irish–registered Warner Chilcott for $5 billion and used the transaction to execute a corporate tax inversion to Ireland.
+In 2013, Actavis acquired Irish-registered Warner Chilcott for $5 billion and used the transaction to execute a corporate tax inversion to Ireland.
 In 2014, Actavis acquired Forest Laboratories for $25 billion.

 Acquisition by Actavis plc (2015–2019)

-In 2015, Irish–based Actavis plc acquired U.S.–based Allergan, Inc. for $70 billion, and in effect redomiciled Allergan to Ireland in a corporate tax inversion.
+In 2015, Irish-based Actavis plc acquired U.S.-based Allergan, Inc., for $70 billion, and in effect redomiciled Allergan to Ireland in a corporate tax inversion.
 Actavis CEO Brent Saunders became the CEO of the combined company.
 In June 2015, the company took the Allergan name.
-At the time, over 85% of the combined sales of the post-merger Allergan plc were from the U.S. healthcare system.

 As of 2020, the company operated four facilities in Ireland.